Skip to contentPostalForm

 Step 1

-Complete your form — Fill it out digitally or print, sign, and scan
+Complete your form — Fill it out digitally, use a supported workflow, or print, sign, and scan.

 Step 2

-Save as PDF — Export or scan to create a PDF file
+Save as PDF — Export or scan the form and attachments into one PDF file.

 Step 3